WSDOT-GIS/wsdot-traffic-gp/README.md

 See the modules' [docstrings] for more details on how to use the scripts.

 ### wsdottraffic ###

 This module provides the ability to query the REST endpoints and return the results as a dictionary.

-* Note that this script has no ArcGIS dependencies and can be run without any ArcGIS software installed.
-* Should run in either v2.7+ or v3.5.2+ of Python.

 Scripts
 -------